 The different versions of the Android OS are explained below:

-- Android Froyo (2.2): Android Froyo optimized performance by introducing the Just-In-Time (JIT) compiler.
-It also enabled USB tethering and mobile hotspots, allowing internet sharing between devices.
+- Android Froyo (2.2, 2010): Android Froyo optimized performance by introducing the Just-In-Time (JIT) compiler.
+It enabled USB tethering and mobile hotspots, allowing users to share internet connections between devices.

 - Android Gingerbread (2.3): Android Gingerbread enhanced battery management and introduced native support for Near Field Communication (NFC), allowing mobile payments and data exchange.

 - Android Ice Cream Sandwich (4.0): Android Ice Cream Sandwich unified the tablet and phone experience under one OS.
-It introduced face unlock and improved UI responsiveness.
+It introduced face unlock and improved UI responsiveness, making navigation smoother on both phones and tablets.

-- Android Jelly Bean (4.1 – 4.3): Android Jelly Bean introduced Project Butter, significantly improving touch responsiveness.
-It also added Google Now, an AI-driven personal assistant.
+- Android Jelly Bean (4.1 – 4.3, 2012–2013): Android Jelly Bean introduced Project Butter, significantly improving touch responsiveness.
+It added Google Now, an AI-driven personal assistant.

 - Android KitKat (4.4): Android KitKat optimized the OS for lower-end devices, reducing RAM consumption.
 It introduced “OK Google” voice search for hands-free operation.

-- Android Marshmallow (6.0): Android Marshmallow introduced granular app permissions, allowing users to control what data apps access.
-It also added native fingerprint authentication for security.
+- Android Marshmallow (6.0, 2015): Android Marshmallow introduced granular app permissions, allowing users to control what data apps access.
+It added native fingerprint authentication for security.

-- Android Nougat (7.0 – 7.1): Android Nougat introduced split-screen multitasking, allowing users to run two apps simultaneously.
-It also improved battery life with Doze mode.
+- Android Nougat (7.0 – 7.1, 2016): Android Nougat introduced split-screen multitasking, allowing users to run two apps simultaneously.
+It improved battery life with Doze mode.

-- Android Pie (9.0): Android Pie introduced gesture-based navigation, replacing traditional buttons.
-It also added adaptive battery and brightness features to improve energy efficiency.
+- Android Pie (9.0, 2018): Introduced gesture-based navigation, replacing the traditional three-button layout.
+It added AI-powered adaptive battery and brightness systems, optimizing performance based on user behavior.

 - Android 10: Android 10 ended the dessert-themed names.
 It introduced a system-wide dark mode, enhanced privacy settings, and more control over app permissions.